GoogleCloudPlatform/gcsfuse/docs/semantics.md

 The behavior of stat cache is controlled by the following flags/config parameters:

 1. **Stat-cache size**: It controls the maximum memory-size of the stat-cache entries.
 It can be configured in the following ways.
    - `metadata-cache:stat-cache-max-size-mb`: This is an integer parameter set through the config-file.
 It sets the stat-cache size in MBs.
 This can be set to -1 for infinite stat-cache size, 0 for disabling stat-cache, and > 0 for setting a finite stat-cache size.
 Values below -1 will return error on mounting.
-The maximum supported value of this parameter is 17592186044415 (2^44 - 1) .
    If this is missing, then `--stat-cache-capacity` is used.
    - `--stat-cache-capacity`: This is an integer commandline flag.
 It sets the stat-cache size in count.
    This has been deprecated (starting v2.0) and is ignored if the user sets `metadata-cache:stat-cache-max-size-mb` .